alan-ppl/alan_old/README.md

 - More rigorous testing workflow and cases. (e.g. Using unit test framework like pytest)
 - More examples for tpp. -->

-Probabilistic Programming with Massively Parallel Importance Weighting
+Alan: Probabilistic Programming with Massively Parallel Importance Weighting
 =====================================================

 This library showcases Massively Parallel Importance Weighting in the context of Variational Inference based probabilistic programming.
 Using Importance Weighted Autoencoder (IWAE) and Reweighted Wake Sleep (RWS) as inference methods, for a graphical model with $n$ latent variables we can obtain $K^n$ proposals where $K$ is determined by the user.
 This improves inference performance and allows for...